-Concessional contributions are taxed at 15%2 when received by the Fund.
-It is important to note that from 1 July 2013 contributions paid in excess of these limits attract additional tax at your marginal rate (including the Medicare levy and Medicare Levy Surcharge if applicable) less the 15% contributions tax already paid.
+Concessional contributions are taxed at 15%4 when received by the Fund.
+It is important to note that contributions paid in excess of these limits attract additional tax at your marginal rate (including the Medicare levy) less the 15% contributions tax already paid.